 How did you incorporate that style into your wedding?

-What was your guests’ favorite aspect of your wedding?
+What was the favorite aspect of your wedding?

 Where did you splurge?
 Where did you save/DIY?

 I splurged on music and I am so glad that I picked the right musicians for our wedding.
 I really wanted a variety of live music and Nashville is the BEST city in the world to find talented wedding musicians.
 Many of our guests were visiting Nashville for the first time and we HAD to showcase the city’s talent.

 Mockingbird Musicians were a delight to work with and they customized a special playlist incorporating our love for Star Wars, Lord the the Rings, Jurassic Park, and Gone with the Wind into our ceremony music.
 We encouraged everyone to “guess” the movie theme song as they were waiting on our ceremony to begin.

 Our reception and cocktail hour band, The Downtown Band, oozes talent with their John Mayer and Sting cover songs but also ROCKED the tent with dance favorites all night long.
 Our guests are still commenting on the music from the evening.

 I saved money in several areas but most required extensive DIY.
 Instead of renting linens, I purchased table covers at a deep discount online and donated them to a local school district after the wedding.
 To dress up the plain table linens, I designed and cut table runners in the shape of a “double wedding ring quilt” and had them printed at Spoonflower.com.
 I also sewed 174 ceremony chair covers, each with ribbons flowing down the back for the ceremony.